Ayurveda for Immunity: Strengthen Your Natural Defences

 Kapha Immunity

-Kapha types have naturally strong, stable immunity — the sturdiest of all three types.
-However, excess Kapha creates congestion and stagnation that may weaken respiratory defences.
+Kapha types have naturally strong, stable immunity.
+The sturdiest of all three types.
+Excess Kapha creates congestion and stagnation that may weaken respiratory defences.

 Common vulnerabilities: Respiratory congestion, sinus issues, sluggish lymph, water retention